Katahdin

 In most programming languages you can define new functions and types.
 In the same way, Katahdin allows you to define new expressions, statements and other language constructs.

 For example, most programming languages have a modulo, or remainder operator.
-If your language doesn't have one, creating one would involve learning about the internals of the implementation, modifying the grammar and adding semantic actions throughout the code base.
+If your language does not have one, and there is not one that you can overload, creating one would involve learning about the internals of the implementation, modifying the grammar and adding semantic actions throughout the code base.
 You would then have to recompile and install your new implementation.
 Anyone else wanting to use it would have to be given a set of patches for your changes against the official implementation.
 In Katahdin, the complete syntax and semantics of the modulo operator can be defined from scratch in just a few lines:

 class ModExpression : Expression {